How much does pregnancy counseling and adoption planning cost for birth parents?

 - Connection to other community resources

-Does the adoption agency offer assistance with medical and living expenses while I am making an adoption plan?
+Does the adoption agency offer help with medical bills and living expenses if I choose adoption?

 How can adoption be a good thing for my baby and me?

 Even if you are not yet ready to be a parent, you can still give your baby the gift of life by choosing adoption.
-You can plan positively for your baby’s future by selecting a stable, loving family to care for him or her.
+You can make a positive plan for your baby’s future by selecting a stable, loving family to care for him or her.
 After birth, you can see your baby, name your baby, and spend time with your baby.
-If you so choose, you may be able to receive updates on your child’s progress or have ongoing visits throughout your child’s life while you continue your education or career goals.
-Finally, and most importantly, you can find peace and joy in the fact that you chose life for your baby.
+If you want, you can also receive updates on your child’s progress or have ongoing visits throughout your child’s life.
+This way you can still continue your education or career goals.

 How soon will my baby be delivered to the family that I choose?

-- Many birth parents want their baby placed with the adoptive family directly from the hospital.
+Many birth parents want their baby placed with the adoptive family directly from the hospital.
 Some women prefer to place their baby in temporary care while they consider their adoption decision.
-Hand in Hand Pregnancy Services can help you pursue either option.
+We can help you understand both options.

 Does the birth father have any rights to the child?